 World’s leading mail and logistics company

 The Group is focused on being the first choice for customers, employees and investors in its core business activities worldwide.
 It makes a positive contribution to the world by connecting people and enabling global trade while being committed to responsible business practices, purposeful environmental activities and corporate citizenship.

 Ricardo is a global engineering and strategic, technical and environmental consultancy business with a value chain that includes the niche manufacture and assembly of high-performance products.
 Our 100 years of commitment to research and development empowers Ricardo’s team of over 2,700 professional engineers, consultants, scientists and support staff to deliver class-leading and innovative products and services for the benefit of our customers, which include the world’s major transportation original equipment manufacturers and operators, supply chain organisations, energy companies, financial institutions and government agencies.

-OXIS Energy is collaborating with Ricardo, together with Imperial College and Cranfield University, to develop a revolutionary Lithium Sulfur vehicle battery and Energy System Controller as part of a 3-year project, funded by Innovate UK.
+OXIS Energy worked with Ricardo, Imperial College and Cranfield University, to develop a revolutionary Lithium Sulfur vehicle battery and Energy System Controller as part of a 3-year project, funded by Innovate UK.